Thoughts on Retirement Income Tax Withholding

 This section includes most but not all of the details underlying the three "safe harbor" rules; you must meet at least one of these three conditions; which I summarize imprecisely as:

-Even if you have no W2s, most sources of 1099 income seem to provide a way to do optional withholding (at least for federal taxes).
-For example you can tell Social Security to do it, and it shows up on your SS-1099 form, although of course in this case the withholdings are monthly.
+Even if you have no W2s, most sources of 1099 income seem to provide a way to do optional withholding (at least for federal taxes), for example:

 Remember to consider state income tax withholding too, in states where it matters.
 It's easy to overlook this.
 For example, Colorado's safe harbors are the same as the federal ones, except the last one is 70% not 90%.
 (But due to the state's lower tax rate, and generous exemption of $20K/person for taxable retirement income ($24K for age 65+), you're unlikely to owe more than $1K anyway.)